ktafakkori/feloopy/README.md

    `plus_linux` variant:

    This variant includes additional features for Linux-based distros.
+It installes FelooPy with its common dependecnies and the `pymultiobjective` package.

    ```terminal
    pip install -U feloopy[plus_linux]
    ```

+- Dev variant:

+   To support the developer with pull requests, and to get the latest updates, you can install a development variant as follows:

+      ```terminal
+      pip install -U git+https://github.com/ktafakkori/feloopy.git#egg=feloopy[variant_name]
+      ```

+      where `variant_name` is one of the above variants.